High-risk pregnancy: Pregnancy-related factors

+HELLP Syndrome is a pregnancy complication which impacts the liver and blood flow.
+It is commonly associated with pre-eclampsia.
+In order to prevent HELLP syndrome, early detection and prevention is recommended.
+Medical professionals may also induce labor as a way of reducing mortality.
+Post-partum, gestational parents must be monitored for signs of complications as a result of HELLP syndrome.

-Gestational diabetes: Gestational diabetes (GDM) is diabetes that first develops when a woman is pregnant.
-Many women can have healthy pregnancies if they manage their diabetes, following a diet and treatment plan from their health care provider.
+Gestational diabetes (GDM) is diabetes that first develops when a gestational carrier is pregnant.
+Many gestational carriers can have healthy pregnancies if they manage their diabetes, following a diet and treatment plan from their health care provider.
 Uncontrolled gestational diabetes increases the risk for adverse perinatal outcomes such as preterm labor and delivery, preeclampsia, and other hypertension-related conditions in pregnancy.
 Additionally, some evidence suggests that GDM is associated with long-term outcomes such as development of type 2 diabetes in the mother and future obesity in the infant.